openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

 1. Working Group meetings shall be held "in the open," with participation open to any natural person who wishes to join on an irregular or on-going basis.
    Participation in Working Group activities shall not be limited to PMC Members, Committers, or Members of any kind of the OSRA.

-1. A Working Group may not take any decisions or make any resolutions beyond that necessary to achieve the set task, as stated in the Charter of the Working Group, and achievable by consensus.
+1. A Working Group may not take any decisions or make any formal decision beyond that necessary to achieve the set task, as stated in the Charter of the Working Group, and achievable by consensus.
    When consensus cannot be reached, the decision shall be taken by the Project Management Committee.

 1. A Working Group is not required to keep formal minutes of discussions held.